 Who can resist those big brown eyes and cute doggie grin?
-Can a little reward from the table really hurt your dog?
+Can a little reward from the table or getting into Mom or Dad’s stuff really hurt your dog?
 Well, that depends on what it is and what's in it.
-A chip with guacamole can cause your dog some real problems.
-In fact, there's a lot of people food your dog should never eat.
-And, it's not just because of weight.
+If it contains the sweetener xylitol, it can cause your dog some real problems.
+In fact, there’s a lot of people food your dog should never eat.
+And, it’s not just because of weight.
 Some foods are downright dangerous for dogs -- and some of these common foods may surprise you.

-No matter how good you think the guacamole is, you shouldn't give it to your dog.
-Avocados contain a substance called persin.
-It's harmless for humans who aren't allergic.
-But large amounts might be toxic to dogs.
-If you happen to be growing avocados at home, keep your dog away from the plants.
-Persin is in the leaves, seed, and bark, as well as in the fruit.
+Is a treat from the table OK for your dog?
+That depends on what it is.
+Avocados, for example, have something called persin.
+It’s fine for people who aren't allergic to it.
+But too much might be poisonous to dogs.
+If you grow avocados at home, keep your dog away from the plants.
+Persin is in the leaves, seed, and bark, as well as the fruit.

-Beer, liquor, wine, foods containing alcohol -- none of it's good for your dog.
-That's because alcohol has the same effect on a dog's liver and brain that it has on humans.
-But it takes far less to do its damage.
-Just a little can cause vomiting, diarrhea, central nervous system depression, problems with coordination, difficulty breathing, coma, even death.
-And the smaller the dog, the greater the effect.
+Alcohol has the same effect on a dog’s liver and brain that it has on people.
+But it takes a lot less to hurt your dog.
+Just a little beer, liquor, wine, or food with alcohol can be bad.
+It can cause vomiting, diarrhea, coordination problems, breathing problems, coma, even death.
+And the smaller your dog, the worse it can be.

 Onions and Garlic

-Onions and garlic in all forms -- powdered, raw, cooked, or dehydrated -- can destroy a dog's red blood cells, leading to anemia.
-That can happen even with the onion powder found in some baby food.
-An occasional small dose is probably OK.
-But just eating a large quantity once or eating smaller amounts regularly can cause poisoning.
-Symptoms of anemia include weakness, vomiting, little interest in food, dullness, and breathlessness.
+Keep onions and garlic -- powdered, raw, cooked, or dehydrated -- away from your dog.
+They can kill his red blood cells, causing anemia.
+That's eventhe onion powder in some baby food.
+A rare small dose is probably OK.
+But eating a lot just once or can cause poisoning.
+Look for signs like weakness, vomiting, and breathing problems.

 Coffee, Tea, and Other Caffeine